maubanel/UE5-Lighting/prep/README.md

 ##### `Step 4.`\|`SUU&G`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 We don't want the auto iris exposure built in the game affect our lighting settings.
-So lets go into **Show | Post Processing | Eye Adaptation** and turn this off.
-This way we can see a constant fixed *actual* light.
+It is hard to light when it opens up to iris to light the scene.
+So lets go add a **Volumes | Post Process Volume** to the level.
+Go to **Post Process Volume Settings | Infinite Extent** and tick the box to `true`.
+We want to have this volume affect every object in the world even if it falls outside this box.

+Call it `GlobalPostProcessingVolume` and move it to the **Lighting** folder.

 ![turn eye adaption off](images/EyeAdaptionTurnOff.jpg)